tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/ml_regression_python.md

 ```
 {{% /codeblock %}}

 In the code above, pay attention to the "test_size" parameter.
 It decides how much of the dataset is kept for testing.
-In our case, we've reserved 20% of the dataset for testing.
-Also, we set a random seed to make sure the dataset doesn't change every time we run the code.
+In our case, we've reserved 25% of the dataset for testing.
+Also, we set a random seed to make sure the split dataset doesn't change every time we run the code.

 #### Feature Scaling
 This transformation is important when variables have different ranges.
 For instance, if you compare "rooms" (ranging from 1 to 7) with "yearbuilt" (ranging from 1196 to 2106), you'll notice a big difference.
 Many machine learning algorithms don't work well when features are in different scales.